-When Dan Runyon of Co Offaly emigrated two decades ago, he knew it wasn’t forever.
-What’s more, he also knew that when he did return it would be to SelfBuild his own home.
+When Dan Runyon of emigrated two decades ago, he knew it wasn’t forever and he knew that when he did return it would be to self-build an angular house.

 House size: 2,600 sqft

 Heating and hot water: air source heat pump

 Spending those years abroad gave Dan time to think about the design, inside and out of his self-build.
 And as he knew where he was going to build – his dad offered him land – he could factor in the views and orientation to maximise heat and light from the sun.

 Construction: 8 inch (200mm) cavity block wall filled with EPS beads; certified breathable spray foam insulation on 7 inch (175mm) rafters with 2 inch (50mm) insulated plasterboard above, floor 6 inch (150mm) PIR board.
 U-values of walls and floor no more than 0.2 W/sqmK, walls 0.27 W/sqmK.

 Glazing: external windows and doors triple glazed, argon filled, black uPVC.
 Upper level internal glazing made of laminated glass.